Tale of Tales (2015 film): The Flayed Old Lady

 The lustful King of Strongcliff is intrigued by the sound of a woman's heavenly singing.
 He courts her outside her home, unaware that she is one of two elderly sisters, Imma and Dora.
 Dora agrees to spend the night with him as long as it is in complete darkness.
-He is horrified when he sees her appearance the next morning, and has his guards throw her out of the window.
+He is horrified when he sees her appearance the next morning and has his guards throw her out of a cliffside window.
 She survives, entangled in the branches of a tree.
 A witch rescues her and nurses her from her breast.
 Dora awakens as a young, beautiful maiden.
 The King comes upon her while hunting and decides to make her his Queen.
 Dora invites Imma to the wedding and promises to take care of her, but says she cannot stay in the castle.
 Imma refuses to leave, asking for the secret to her sister's youth and beauty.
 In annoyance, Dora says she got herself flayed.
 Finally thrown out after violating the royal couple's privacy in their bedroom, Imma finds someone willing to flay her, leaving her bloody and disfigured.

 The Flea

 The King of Highhills becomes fascinated by a flea, which he hides in his room as a pet.
 It grows gigantic under his care.
 When it dies, the King decides to skin it.
-His daughter Violet tells him she wants to be married, so he offers her as a bride to whoever can guess from what beast the skin was taken, believing no-one can do so.
+His daughter Violet tells him she wants to be married, so he offers her as a bride to whoever can guess from what beast the skin was taken, believing no one can do so.
 However, an ogre correctly identifies the hide by smell.
-Violet is horrified but her father says he cannot go back on his word.
+Violet is horrified, but her father says he cannot go back on his word.
 Violet goes through with the marriage but says her father never loved her.
-The ogre takes Violet to his cave, where she is raped and kept prisoner.
+The ogre takes Violet to his cave, where she is kept prisoner.
 A family of acrobats helps her to escape, but the ogre gives chase and kills the entire family.
 He is mollified by Violet, who then slits his throat.
-Violet returns to the castle, where the King has grown ill and reveals she has the head of the ogre, the husband he "chose" for her.
-The King falls to his knees crying and the courtiers follow suit.
+Violet returns to the castle, where the King has grown ill, and reveals she has the head of the ogre, the husband he "chose" for her.
+The King falls to his knees crying, and the courtiers follow suit.
 Violet, too, begins to cry.

-Elias, Dora and the King of Strongcliff are among the guests for Violet's coronation as Queen.
+Elias, Dora, and the King of Strongcliff are among the guests for Violet's coronation as Queen.
 There, Elias nods to her and the King of Strongcliff.
-As Violet's father walks her to the throne the crowd looks skyward, where an entertainer is walking a tightrope of fire.
-We see Dora's beauty begin to fade and, unnoticed, she flees the castle.
+As Violet's father walks her to the throne, the crowd looks skyward, where an entertainer is walking a tightrope of fire.
+Dora's beauty begins to fade and, unnoticed, she flees the castle.